-This outfitter has been guiding waterfowl hunters for many years, handling between 100 and 150 hunters per year and the clients give him high marks.
-The usual comment is “Do NOT change anything!”
-So he is use to handling hunters, and usually in much larger numbers than the few he will take into this deer camp!
+This outfitter has been guiding waterfowl hunters for many years, handling between 100 and 150 hunters per year, and his clients give him high marks.
+The usual comment is “DO NOT change anything!”
+So he is used to handling hunters, and usually in much larger numbers than the few he takes into his deer camp every year (usually only 4 per week for 4 weeks)!
 He prides himself on being very well organized and very capable.

 Furthermore, in his own words: